capogreco/blog.science.family/posts/240305_blog_instructions.md

    3. install [VSCode](https://code.visualstudio.com/)

 ### Git
+Once you have Git installed on your computer, set your username and email by entering:
+- `git config --global user.name "your_username"
+- `git config --global user.email "MY_NAME@example.com"

-Once you have Git installed on your computer, you should be able to make a local version of your GitHub repository by executing this line of code in a terminal (macOS) or PowerShell (Windows):
+At this point you should be able to make a local version of your GitHub repository by executing this line of code in a terminal (macOS) or PowerShell (Windows):
 - `git clone https://github.com/user_name/repo_name`
 - it may ask you for your credentials at this point, but if you installed Git Credential Manager installed, you should only need to do this step once.
 - once you have made changes to the local repo, you can commit and push those changes by executing from the root folder of your local repo: